Critical Behavior and Universality Classes for an Algorithmic Phase Transition in Sparse Reconstruction: Introduction

-A typical statement of the sparse retrieval problem is an ill-posed linear equation, $\y=\H \x$ (noise free case), where $\y$ is an $M$ dimensional measurement vector, $\H$ is an $M \times N$ known measurement matrix, and $\x$ is an $N$ dimensional unknown parameter vector ($M < N$).
-Assume that $\y$ is generated by $\H\x_0$, where $\x_0$ is the $N$ dimensional vector to be retrieved from the knowledge of $\y$ and $\H$.
-It is a priori known that $\x_0$ has at most $K$ nonzero components.
-The task is to reconstruct this unknown vector.
-The ill-posedness of the underdetermined linear system is removed by imposing a sparsity constraint.
-For typical $\H$, as long as the number of unknowns, $K$, is less than the number of measurements $M$, these linear equalities have a unique sparse solution with high probability.
-A common formulation for the problem is to pose it as an optimization problem, defining $\hat \x(\lambda\sigma^2) ={\mathrm{arg\,min}}_\x\!\ \tfrac{1}{2\sigma^2}(\y-\H \x)^2 + \lambda\mathrm{V}$.
-In this sparse estimation framework, the purpose of the cost function $\mathrm{V}$ is to penalize the number of nonzero entries of $\x$ so that the sparsity property of the source is carried over to the solution $\hat \x$.
-The so-called $\ell_0$ norm, $||\x||_0=\lim_{p\rightarrow 0+}||\x||_p$, where $||\x||_p=\sqrt[p]{\sum_a|x_a|^p}$, really counts the number of nonzero elements of $\x$.\\ This is a non-convex optimization problem and it has exponential computational complexity.
-However, it was Chen et al~\cite{chen98} who introduced Basis Pursuit technique that uses the $\ell_1$- norm for evaluating sparsity as a computationally tractable convex relaxation of this optimization problem.
-They showed that the quest for the sparsest solution could be tackled as a convex programming task, often leading to the correct result for sufficiently small $K$ (sufficient sparsity).
-Another approach is to combine $\ell_1$ and $\ell_2$ norms, i.e. $\mathrm{V}(\x) = \lambda_1 ||\x||_{1} + \tfrac{\lambda_2}{2} ||\x||_{2}^2$ which is known as Elastic Net~\cite{Zou05}. $\ell_1$ and $\ell_2$ penalized estimation methods both shrink the estimates of the regression coefficients towards zero to prevent overfit due to either collinearity of the covariates or high-dimensionality.
-Although both methods are shrinkage methods, the effects of $\ell_1$ and $\ell_2$ penalization are quite different in practice.
-Applying an $\ell_2$ penalty tends to result in all small but non-zero regression coefficients, whereas applying an $\ell_1$ penalty tends to result in many regression coefficients shrunk exactly to zero and a few other regression coefficients with comparatively little shrinkage.
+Another sparsity inducing cost combines the $\ell_1$ and $\ell_2$ norms, i.e. $\mathrm{V}(\x) = \lambda_1 ||\x||_{1} + \tfrac{\lambda_2}{2} ||\x||_{2}^2$.
+The resulting optimization problem is known as the Elastic Net~\cite{Zou05}. $\ell_1$ and $\ell_2$ penalized regression methods both shrink the estimates of the regression coefficients towards zero to prevent overfitting due to (a) co-linearity of the covariates or (b) high-dimensionality.
+Although both penalties lead to shrinkage, namely, the regression coefficient estimates are ``shrunk" towards zero, the effects of $\ell_1$ and $\ell_2$ penalization are quite different.
+An $\ell_2$ penalty does not enforce strict sparsity and tends to result in all small but non-zero regression coefficients.
+In contrast, applying an $\ell_1$ penalty tends to result in some regression coefficients shrunk exactly to zero and other regression coefficients with comparatively little shrinkage.
 Combining $\ell_1$ and $\ell_2$ penalties tends to give a result in between, with fewer regression coefficients set to zero than in a pure $\ell_1$ setting, and more shrinkage of the other coefficients.
 The amount of shrinkage is determined by tuning parameters, $\lambda_1$ and $\lambda_2$.
 It was shown by Zou and Hasties~\cite{Zou05} that Elastic Net is effective at grouping highly correlated variables, i.e. they are either selected or removed from the model as a group.